 If you suspect that you have a wheat intolerance or wheat allergy the first step is to discuss it with your doctor.
 Wheat is one of the eight most common allergy-causing foods so your doctor should take you seriously and evaluate your case.
-They should ask you detailed questions about your symptoms and will also ask you to keep a detailed food diary listing any symptoms or reactions against the foods eaten.
+They should ask you detailed questions about your symptoms and may also ask you to keep a detailed food diary listing any symptoms or reactions against foods eaten.
 You doctor may also ask you to eliminate wheat from your diet for a set period of time, then re-introduce it and see what reactions occur.

 Wheat allergy tests: